Get Email Updates

 Cost of Coverage

-- Medicare statusof the spouse which determines whether coverage is
+- Medicare status of the spouse/dependent(s), which determines whether coverage is

 - All other carriers or

 The combination of the three factors determines the monthly premium.
 The Welfare Fund supplemental benefits rates are available from campus benefit offices or from the PSC-CUNY Welfare Fund, or at the PSC-CUNY Welfare Fund’s website, psccunywf.org

 It is terminated at the earlier of the following: